-Oplatki (or oplatek) wafers are a popular, family-centered Christmas tradition enjoyed by families from Eastern Europe.
-The Oplatki tradition originated in Poland during the early days of Christianity.
+Oplatki (or oplatek) wafer is a popular, family-centered Christmas tradition enjoyed by families from Eastern Europe.
+The Oplatki tradition originated in Poland and is traced to the early centuries of Christianity.
 This Christmas custom began with a simple white wafer baked from flour and water.
-Today, Oplatki wafers are very thin with a look and feel not unlike the Communion host.
+Today, Oplatki wafers are very thin with a look and feel not unlike a communion host.
 Each wafer is rectangular in shape with a Christmas image pressed into them, such as the Nativity, the Star of Bethlehem, or the Holy Family.

 The name "oplatki" or "oplatek" may vary depending on whether the tradition is being observed by families with a Polish, Slovak or Lithuanian background.
-It is also sometimes called "Angel Bread" which is English translation.
-In America the tradition is simply called "Christmas Wafers".
-Whatever the country, many nationalities have come to love this warm and wonderful Christian tradition.
+In English this word means "Angel Bread."
+In America the tradition is sometimes simply called "Christmas Wafers."
+Whatever the country, many nationalities have come to love this warm and wonderful Christian tradition!

-The Christmas wafer tradition began because the word Bethlehem means "House of Bread."
+The Christmas wafer tradition began because the word "Bethlehem" means "House of Bread."
 The breaking of bread has long been a sign of charity, unity, and friendship in many cultures.
 The Oplatki reminds us of this symbol of communion common to humanity, as well as in a fuller way the Eucharistic meal that Catholics participate in at each Mass.
-Just as we share in the Eucharist as one family in Christ and receive Christ's love through the Eucharist, the Oplatki wafer allows for one's family to come together and share the love they have for one another.
+Just as Christians share in the Eucharist as one family in Christ, the Oplatki wafer allows for one's family to come together and share the love they have for one another.

-However you incorporate the Oplatek tradition into your family, it is sure to be a wonderful way to celebrate the Christmas spirit: peace, love, joy, and goodwill.
+However you incorporate the Oplatek tradition into your circle of family and friends, it is sure to be a wonderful way to celebrate the Christmas spirit: peace, love, joy, and goodwill.